A-Spangler/opt_LID_mgmt/README.md

  # Using the Model
  The code for three different formulations can be found in the folder titled "LID_Optimization_Code".
 The .py files contain the code for the coupled SWMM(Stormwater management mode)-Borg model.The .sh files are batch files used to execute the .py files.

-The other folders will be necessary to execute the python code as they temporarily input and result data files that appear in the code.
+The other folders will be necessary to execute the python code as they temporarily store input and result data files that appear in the code.

-The folders titled "SWMM_Model" and "Subbasin_attributes" contain example data for the Upper Meadow Creek Watershed located in Charlottesville and Albemarle County Virginia.
+The folders titled "SWMM_Model" and "Subbasin_Attributes" contain example SWMM model and input data respectively for the Upper Meadow Creek Watershed located in Charlottesville and Albemarle County Virginia.
+These files within these two folders will need to be updated to reflect different study areas.